 The LSP area predominantly consists of residential development, providing a variety of low and medium density housing opportunities.
 The design also includes the provision of public open space in accordance with Western Australian Planning Commission (WAPC) guidelines.
-The site is currently well serviced with frontage to Brand Highway and future interconnecting local road network within the subject lots.
+The site is currently well serviced with frontage to the Brand Highway and the future interconnecting local road network within the subject lots.

-Much of the subject area and surrounding region has been extensively cleared for farming only remnant patches of native vegetation remain.
-Generally, vegetation within the LSP area ranges from 'Good' to 'Completely Degraded' condition.
+Much of the subject area and surrounding region has been extensively cleared for farming, with only remnant patches of native vegetation remaining.
+Generally, vegetation within the LSP area appears to be 'Completely Degraded'.

-The Department of Education (DoE) has advised that although the expected number of Primary School students is low, it would still require a Primary School in the Rudds Gully area to service the needs of the students that would result from the proposed and surrounding development.
+The Department of Education (DoE) has advised that although the expected number of Primary School students is low, it would require a Primary School in the Rudds Gully area to service the needs of the students that would result from the proposed and surrounding development.
 The LSP has therefore included the provision of a Primary School site straddling the southern boundary of Lot 17.